Shubham24999/Daily-Expense-Tracking-backend/README.md

 6. DailySummaryScheduler: Sends out daily summaries to users with their budget status.

+7. User can signin and loggedin.

+8. Is User gamil is already exists or not, and user has logged in using username and password or logged in through mail.

 # Features Will have to work On

-1. User can signup and logged in using mail directly

-2. Is User gamil is already exists or not, and user has logged in using username and password or logged in through mail directly
+1. GUI interface Look changes.
+2. Login with google api implementation.
+3. While signIn use otp based verification.
+4.DailySummaryScheduler: Sends out daily summaries to users with their budget status.